Dhading Besi: Etymology

-The word besi in the Nepali language means lowlands in the river basin, the reason many people settled here.
+The word besi in the Nepali language means lowlands in the river basin which is the reason many people settled here.
 It is a small town along the banks of two rivers, Arun Khola and Thopal Khola (Khola means a small river in Nepali).

-Main settlement of the Nilkantha municipality is Puchhar Bazaar, Bich Bazaar, Milan Tole and Siran Bazaar.
-Being a district headquarters, most of the government offices are located in the area.
-It is connected to Kathmandu, Chitwan, Rasuwa, Nuwakot, Pokhara and the rest of Nepal via all weather motorable district feeder road connecting to Prithvi Highway.
+Main settlement of the Nilkantha municipality is Puchhar Bazaar, Bich Bazaar, Milan Tole, and Siran Bazaar.
+Being the district headquarter, most of the government offices are located in the area.

 It is at 27°54'45.9"N 84°53'46.2"E at an altitude of 612 metres.